A spiritual response to hurt feelings

 Needless to say, snakes are God’s creatures and loved ideas.
 But for symbolism's sake, the snake in this story represents the Genesis II serpent.
 One might think it represents a person, but it doesn't.
 The serpent or the belief of evil, makes suggestions that we are hurt.
 It suggests that we are material, living in a material word that can hurt us.
 But in a metaphysical (above-physical) sense, God made us spiritual.
 Our consent to a mortal thought picture, is the only thing that really bites and makes one feel hurt.
 In our prayer, we see that we are all spiritual ideas of God, and in reality, work in harmony together.
 We find that we don’t have to let a challenge have the power to influence our overall well being.
 We are like Constantine, “A courtier told Constantine that a mob had broken the head of his statue with stones.
 The emperor lifted his hands to his head, saying: “It is very surprising, but I don't feel hurt in the least.”
 (Mis.
 224:7) Literally in this example, Constantine wasn’t really damaged.
 Only the counterfeit version was.
 Similarly and spiritually, we are held above and out of reach from hurtful situations.
 As a spiritual idea of God, we are untouched.

 No matter what is said or done, we simply can’t accept the outward circumstance as the only reality and truth.
 There is something so much greater going on and that is...
 Our everlasting, permanent, indestructible relationship with Love.
 Just as nothing can stop the sun from shining, nothing can take away your light.
 Right now, this very moment, we are each at one with God’s infinite source of Love.
 Here in thought, there simply is no room for being offended, hurt, touched or affected by anything but Love.
-Much love,
+Have a lovely evening,